 ProseMirror provides a wide range of text formatting options, including bold, italic, and underline, as well as lists, links, and images.
 It also allows developers to add custom text formatting options by creating their own schema, and because it’s built on modular architecture, it allows for easy integration with other tools and libraries.

-ProseMirror also has a plugin system that allows developers to add new functionality to the editor without modifying the core code.
+ProseMirror also has a plugin system that allows developers to add new functionalities to the editor without modifying the core code.
 Some of the popular plugins include table editing, collaborative editing, and Markdown parsing.

-If you’re looking for a rich text editor to use in your React project in 2023, the five editors we featured in this article should be your go-to options.
+If you’re looking for a rich text editor to use in your React project in 2023, the editors we featured in this article should be your go-to options.
 Among them, TinyMCE is my preferred choice, mostly because of the wide range of plugins it accepts and how well it performs.
 Overall, it just tops the rest of them.

 I hope this article was helpful to you, and I hope it helped you pick a good rich text editor for your next React project.
 See you in the next one!